Colonel Fred W. Goodenough passed away peacefully on February 11, 2019 in Rixeyville, Virginia with his loving family by his side.

 Fred was born on April 17, 1934 in Newburgh, Orange County, New York and was the son of the late Fred W. Goodenough, Sr and Anna Marie Kinsley Goodenough.

 He was the beloved husband of Joan Frances White Goodenough of Warrenton, Virginia and the devoted father of Jeannine Marie Goodenough Cummings and her husband Ronald Cummings of Hamilton, Virginia, Kathleen Margaret Goodenough Geneva and her late husband Dr. Edward Geneva of Haymarket, Virginia and Jannelle Maureen Goodenough Murray and her husband Dr. Vincent Murray of Rixeyville, Virginia.
-Fred is survived by his sister Sheila Marie Minard of Ocala, Florida, sister-in-law, Jeanneane Benfer and her husband Colonel Richard Benfer and several loving nieces and nephews.
+Fred is survived by his sister Sheila Marie Minard and her husband Paul Minard of Ocala, Florida, sister-in-law, Jeanneane Benfer and her husband Colonel Richard Benfer and several loving nieces and nephews.

 Fred, also known as Pop-Pop was the loving grandfather of Margaret Catherine Murray, Caroline Elizabeth Murray, Alexander White Geneva and Scarlett Gray Geneva.